-EXPERIENCING SEXUAL AND DOMESTIC VIOLENCE IN A TOXIC RELATIONSHIP tortures too many many women and men in the European Union and the USA.
+Violence harms too many many women and men in the EU and USA.
 Even more during COVID-19 pandemics.
 Here’s the first myth-busting interview on gender-based violence; before we go into the specific challenges (and strategies for protection) during the lock-down.
 Tune into this first episode out of an expert series dedicated to this problem, with an exclusive focus on the two continents.

 In this episode, we discuss and demystify: